 What should I do if I was in close contact with someone with COVID-19 while they were ill but I am NOT sick?

-Get tested, even if you don’t have symptoms.
+Close contacts who are not vaccinated should get tested, even if they don’t have symptoms.

 How do I know if I was exposed?